wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 *   4\.
 Under no circumstances may relief personnel exceed the terms of their mission under this Protocol.
 In particular they shall take account of the security requirements of the Party in whose territory they are carrying out their duties.
 The mission of any of the personnel who do not respect these conditions may be terminated.

-### Section III Treatment of persons in the power of a party to the conflict
+### Section III---Treatment of persons in the power of a party to the conflict

 #### Chapter I---Field of application and protection of persons and objects